tnc-ca-geo/ee_workflows/raster_extract/README.md

 In the asset tabb on the left side, create a new asset folder.
 This is important since the script will pick up all assets in that folder to run the extraction.
 It is also important to provide the asset location on the command line.
 Finally, it makes it easer to clean up the assets in order to preserve space with the 15GB storage limit. **Please double check that this location does not conflict with existing assets in the account**.

 The scripts following the convention to name that folder after the shapefile without the .shp extension.
 For the example file provided in the repository and our Earthengine account the asset folder would be ```user/carogistnc/example```

+Upload the zip files created in step 2 into that folder: Go to the "New" button on the assets tab and use table upload.
+The asset injection will happen in the background and can take awhile.
+Check the right hand side task tab to observe the progress.
+Don't proceeed until all the assets are loaded.